California Bankruptcy Exemptions – Asset Protection

-The assets that you are allowed to keep in bankruptcy will depend on which state exemptions you qualify for.
-In general if you have resided in California for 2 years before filing you will use California exemptions.
+Asset Protection as it pertains to bankruptcy revolves around the assets that you are allowed to keep.
+The assets you keep in bankruptcy will depend on which state exemptions you qualify for.
+For example, if you have resided in California for 2-years before filing, you will use California exemptions.
 Below is an explanation of some of the protections under the California exemptions: You can choose from one of the following protections:(Section 704 or 703)

 California Bankruptcy Exemptions – Section 704 protection: